-The array s(:) is allocatable and its storage space will be allocated in the subroutine init.
+The array s[] is declared as a pointer to an int and its storage space will be allocated in the function init.
 The variables L, N, XNN and YNN are not parameters anymore and their values will also be set in init.
-The new variables are acceptance which computes the fraction of accepted spin flips in a simulation, ranlux_level which determines the luxury level of RANLUX and prog which stores the command line name of the program that runs the simulation.
+Notice the variable acceptance which will store the fraction of accepted spin flips in a simulation.